 Visual Arts Teacherjgchavez@seattleschools.org

 I am proud to be a first grade teacher at Coe Elementary!
 My goal is to create a classroom community where children feel respected, valued and challenged to do their best.
 I promote a safe and loving classroom environment where each child will learn and grow academically, emotionally and socially.
 As a teacher it is my responsibility to meet the needs of my students and facilitate meaningful learning opportunities that are individualized for each learner.

 There are very few jobs where one can experience openness, curiosity and joy on a daily basis.
 I feel so lucky to share in my students’ enthusiasm and passion for learning.
 My greatest hope is that their early learning experiences are positive and empowering.
 I am looking forward to a fantastic year!

-My name is Shauna Diller and I teach 1st grade at Coe.
+My name is Shauna Diller and I teach kindergarten at Coe.
 I'm lucky enough to live and work in Queen Anne along with my husband and three children, Jack, Anderson, and Emmy.
 I strive to provide a safe and engaging learning environment for all students.
-Children in 1st grade are filled with wonder and excitement, and it’s truly a privilege to guide them through such a magical age.
+Children in kindergarten are filled with wonder and excitement, and it’s truly a privilege to guide them through such a magical age.
 I grew up in New Hampshire and received my undergraduate degree from Boston University.
 I majored in child development and received my K-8 Elementary and Special Education teaching credentials.
 I began my teaching career in Southern California in 1997.
 I moved to the Seattle area in 2003 after receiving my M.Ed. in Educational Administration from CSULB.
 I work hard to stay apprised of current research, and I strive to align my practice with the latest in brain science.
 There is so much joy in watching a child become a reader!

 Special Education Teachercaege@seattleschools.org

-It is a privilege and a delight to serve as Coe's K-2 reading specialist.
+It is a privilege and a delight to serve as Coe's K-3 reading specialist.
 Working in partnership with classroom teachers, I provide support and science-based literacy instruction to developing readers in the primary grades.
 I am a proud graduate of Seattle Public Schools, and I attended Boston College and Seattle University, where I earned a master's in teaching.
 Before beginning at Coe in 2016, I was a longtime Coe parent of two Coe Cougars.
 I live just down the street from school with my husband Brian, our kids Jack and Peter, and our dog, Scout.
 Working with young readers is a true joy!